loighic/loighic.github.io/_pages/macro/pt3a/fiscal_1.md

 ###### The fiscal multiplier with savings

 If instead of spending all of the after-tax income, Mary and everyone else in our example saves 10 percent, then the government will only collect a little more than \$714 in taxes, and Mary and everyone else will only spend about \$2,571.
-This will still, however, create a \$3,571 increase in aggregate demand (that is, government's \$1,000 expenditure plus everyone else's expenditures).
+This will still, however, create a \$3,571 increase in aggregate demand.
+(That is, government's \$1,000 expenditure plus everyone else's expenditures.)

 For the calculation with savings, we will introduce the **marginal propensity to save** (MPS) and the **marginal propensity to consume** (MPC).
 These are the percentages of each *additional* dollar that a person or household will save or consume.
 Mary might act differently with the first \$30,000 or \$40,000 that she earns, but, right here, we just care about this last \$1,000 that she has earned.

 Let MPC = 1 -- MPS.
 This is the formula:

 $$ \mathsf{spending\ multiplier = \frac{1}{1\  - \ \left\lbrack MPC - (t)(MPC) \right\rbrack}}$$

-In our example, *t* = .20 and MPC = .10, and we calculate the multiplier this way:
+Since Mary and everyone else is saving 10 percent of this income, MPS = .10 and so MPC = .90.
+If the tax rate (*t*) is .20, then we calculate the multiplier this way:

 $$ \mathsf{spending\ multiplier = \frac{1}{1\  - \ \left\lbrack .90 - (.20)(.90) \right\rbrack} = \frac{1}{1\  - \ \left\lbrack .90 - .18) \right\rbrack} = \frac{1}{.28} = 3.571}$$